defactor-com/documentation/docs/smart-contracts/ERC20CollateralPool/introduction.md

 #### repay

 The borrower can pay the loan anytime before the pool's time ends to avoid getting liquidated.
 The contract asks for USDC token approval to transfer the USDC tokens from the user's wallet to the pool.
-The contract calculates the interest and the amount of USDC tokens to be paid, so the borrower will have to pay the exact amount of USDC tokens lent plus an interest of the amount the loan has been taken in terms of time.
-Every pool has a different interest rate, so the interest rate is calculated based on the pool the user is interacting with.
+The interest and the amount of USDC tokens to be paid is calculated by the contract, so the borrower will have to return the exact amount of USDC tokens lent plus an interest of the amount the loan has been taken in terms of time.
+Every pool has a different interest rate that is calculated based on the pool the user is interacting with.
 The interest to pay is calculated as `(pool.interest * borrowObj.amount * (block.timestamp - borrowObj.borrowTime)) / (ONE_YEAR * HOUNDRED)`.

 To break this formula down into something easier to read, we can say: the amount to pay is the interest accrued on a borrowed amount over a period of time, considering the interest rate of the pool.